mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Summon a 1⚔️/1❤️ Wraithling.
 If you have another Wraithling, draw a card.

 name:     Malice
-text:     Destroy a friendly minion to summon a 4⚔️/4❤️ Husk nearby.
+text:     Destroy an allied minion to summon a 4⚔️/4❤️ Husk nearby.

 name:     Nethermeld
-text:     Teleport any minion to friendly Shadow Creep.
+text:     Teleport any minion to an allied Shadow Creep.

 name:     Painful Pluck
 text:     **Intensify**: Turn 1 space into Shadow Creep.
 Cannot target spaces that has tiles.